cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Properties:**

-  * `parameters` - Key-value server configuration as described in [AWS EC2 Classic](http://boto.readthedocs.org/en/latest/ref/ec2.html#module-boto.ec2.instance).
+  * `parameters` - Key-value server configuration, as described in [AWS EC2 Classic](http://boto.readthedocs.org/en/latest/ref/ec2.html#module-boto.ec2.instance).
     * The public key that is set for the server must match the private key name in your AWS account.
 The public key can be set in a number of ways:
       * By connecting the instance node to a keypair node using the `cloudify.aws.relationships.instance_connected_to_keypair` relationship.
       * By setting it explicitly in the `key_name` key under the `parameters` property.
       * If the agent's keypair information is set in the provider context, the agents' keypair will serve as the default public key to be used, if it was not specified otherwise.
     * If the server is to have an agent installed on it, it should use the agents security group.
 If you are using a Manager that is bootstrapped with the standard aws-manager-blueprint, a provider context dictionary on the Manager provides this value to the plugin.
-You can also use other security groups by:
+You can also use other security groups via:
       * `security_groups`: list of security group names.
       * `security_group_ids`: a list of security group IDs.
     * To specify the `availability_zone` for your instance, you must use the `placement` key.